 - The wireless will speak B,G in all areas; and N in Phase II areas

 - Wireless is already in Campus Center, Kirsch Center and the Library.
-It will soon be in SCS, Science Center, & Admin.
+It will soon be in RSS, Science Center, & Admin.

 - Wireless in the patio area by the campus center and by the pool would be useful

 - Hanging ‘APs (wireless access points) and lighting them up.